WW II vet D.D. Bain displays his Legion d'Honneur medal. Bain was awarded the highest French military honor for his role in liberating France in 1944.

 “Do you think you could make men fight by reasoning?
 Never,” said Napoleon Bonaparte.
 “The soldier needs glory, distinctions, rewards.”

 The occasion for Napoleon’s speech was his creation in 1802 of what remains France’s highest military decoration, the National Order of the Legion of Honor.
-On May 31, 2016, at a ceremony in Atlanta, French Consul General Denis Barbet made a speech of his own as he pinned that decoration on Dade County’s own D.D.
+On May 31 of this year at a ceremony in Atlanta, French Consul General Denis Barbet made a speech of his own as he pinned that decoration on Dade County’s own D.D.
 Bain.

 As far as The Planet can figure, that entitles Bain to add “Sir” to his name, but the idea didn’t appeal to the retired Church of God minister.
 “Call me D.D.,” he advised.